sswietoniowski/learning-devops/hyperskill/06_composer/07/README.md

 # Objectives

-Stop the services, delete containers, networks, and volumes.
+Stop the services, and delete containers, networks, and volumes.

 Remove the `hyper-service` image from the system: